crystal-lang/crystal-book/syntax_and_semantics/literals/symbol.md

 A [Symbol](http://crystal-lang.org/api/Symbol.html) represents a unique name inside the entire source code.

 Symbols are interpreted at compile time and cannot be created dynamically.
 The only way to create a Symbol is by using a symbol literal, denoted by a colon (`:`) followed by an identifier.
-The identifier may be enclosed in double quotes (`"`).
+The identifier may optionally be enclosed in double quotes (`"`).

 ```crystal
 :unquoted_symbol